CameronCox123/CameronCox123/README.md

 👀 I’m interested in robotics, music, and chess.

-🔭 I’m currently working on creating an autonomous battle bot that can be replicated by freshman for the upcoming fall semester.
+🔭 I’m actively working on creating an autonomous battle bot that can be replicated by freshman for the upcoming fall semester.

 🌱 I’m currently learning Azure, Azure DevOps, Github Actions, and everything circuits.
 I've taken courses on computing, software design, and plenty of calculus.